-Appendix B — Datasets
+Online Appendix D — Datasets

+One thing students often struggle with is picking a dataset.
 In general, it is better to stay away from datasets on Kaggle, the UCI Machine Learning Repository, and other commonly used options.
 From a data science perspective, using a dataset as it is available from such a source means that almost all the important decisions have been already made, and are potentially undocumented.
 And from a career perspective, it does not set your portfolio apart because everyone else just uses these datasets.
 Some alternatives include:

 - Alex Cookson’s datasets.